AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 ### Ge Allowance Value (Child)

-Write the function for get the Allowance value.
+Write the function for get the allowance value.

 - Scroll down to find the comment `// step R - Get AllowanceValue`.